 7 secret camping spots near Brisbane

-For an activity that can be so liberating, camping sure has rules.
-At least it does in our group.
+For an activity that can be so liberating, camping sure has some rules.
+At least it does where we’re concerned.

-Even before we pack the tent, there’s a mandatory four-point checklist to meet:
+Even before you pack the tent, there’s a mandatory four-point checklist to meet when it comes to choosing a camping spot near Brisbane:

 - The camping ground must be within two hours’ drive of Brisbane.